msdx321/RT-Bench/docs/source/2-Building_with_the_framework.markdown

 Typically, once `generator/rtbench.mk` is included, five different variables are accessible:

-- `rtbench`: recipe to initialize and build the RT-Bench core components for the desired target
+- `RTBENCH`: Caontains all dependencies to initialize and build the RT-Bench core components for the desired target.
+Must be a dependency for every benchmark executable.
 - `CROSS_COMPILE`: user-specified cross compiler variable (i.e. aarch64-linux-gnu-)
 - `CC`: user-specified compiler for the desired target
 - `CFLAGS`: compilation flags.
 Automatically set by the `generator/rtbench.mk`, can be complemented with `override`
-- `BASE_O`: set of object files for the RT-Bench core components
+- `BASE_O`: set of object files for the RT-Bench core components to be linked with the benchmark
 - `LDFLAGS`: linker flags.
 Automatically set by the `generator/rtbench.mk`, can be complemented with `override`
 - `STATICX_REQ`: Requirements to have [StaticX](#staticx) on path, undefined	when the feature is disabled.
 - `STATICX_CMD`: Command line for packing the executable with [StaticX](#staticx) replaced by a printf when the feature is disabled.